Breaks the spell of Writers Block

 Today I am thankful ...

-...for the fresh brewed coffee I had this morning.
+...for fresh brewed black coffee on this beautiful winter morning.